Different than the corn that Jimmy cracked

 If you click on the link above, you will be sent to a more lengthy explanation of corned beef.
 We’ll illustrate the simplified version.

 After that, it’s just a matter of putting things together.
-A club sandwich can go on any kind of bread and still be a club sandwich, as long as there are three slices of bread.
+A club sandwich can go on any kind of bread.
+As long as it has three slices if bread, it’s still a club sandwich.
 But a burger should come on a bun.
 We need to have standards.

 My memory of that first West Lanes bowling alley Reuben is vivid enough that I always expect it like that.
 Heavy, dry, dark rye, with generic Swiss cheese, the Russian dressing, and cut into three with the frill picks.
 Sadly, you rarely see the dark rye any more.
 I can’t think of anything else that dark rye would go with anyway.
 We used to see the marble rye once in a while, but, well, honestly, if it isn’t for a Reuben, MEH.

 These days, and since I left Omaha for warmer pastures, I usually see thousand island dressing on Reubens.
 It’s okay, what with pickles and whatever else in it.
 But there’s no horseradish in Thousand Island.
-Russian dressing, as it was back then, was mayonnaise, ketchup, and horseradish.
+Russian dressing.
+Back then it was mayonnaise, ketchup, and horseradish.
 Lots of cultures dig horseradish, including Slavs especially.
-Back then, it was just good with corned beef.
 Nowadays, we say that the horseradish “complements the overall flavor profile.”

 Did I mention the kraut?
 If Omaha had a signature dish, it would probably be sauerkraut.
 For a lot of people, “good kraut” is an oxymoron.
 Who eats kraut?
 People BUY kraut, but who really eats it?
 Kraut is a staple for certain ethnic tastes.
 Omaha had a large population of Eastern Europeans and Germans.
-Everybody’s names ended in consonants, and if they didn’t, that meant they were Russian or Italian.
+Everybody’s names had lots of consonants, and if they didn’t, that meant they were Italian.
 For them, sauerkraut was like lettuce is for the rest of us warm weather Anglo-Saxons.

 Cabbage.
 FERMENTED Cabbage.